 40 mm poles are relatively new and were introduced by X-Pole.
 I was shocked by how easy it was to grip on those poles, but a layback was a bit more challenging!

 - Very good hand grip (this could be a con as it can be very difficult to switch to a wider pole after learning on a 40 mm)

 - A bit more challenging leg grip and more pinching sensation with moves when you grip with your body, not with your hands.

 Different Pole Finishes

 There are a variety of different pole finishes available for your portable dance pole.

-These are options that x-pole has in their offer.
+These are options that x-pole has on their offer: